 These apps are perfect for getting quick answers to questions, sending files, and handling conversations outside a video conference.
 Here are some of the best apps to elevate a hybrid workplace.

-Chanty is an excellent team messaging app that uses a feature called Teambook to keep your files, links, tasks, and conversations organized into folders.
+Chanty is an excellent team messaging app for synchronous communication.
+It offers a feature called Teambook to keep your files, links, tasks, and conversations organized into folders.
 Its highly intuitive interface gives you the ability to chat through public and private channels to keep team messages organized.

 Unlike some of the other messaging apps, Chanty doesn’t limit the searchable message history, so you can instantly find what you need.
 One of Chanty’s best features is the built-in task manager that lets you turn messages into tasks so that projects flow smoothly.